CyprienRicque/stdflow/README.md

 It can also contain a html page (if you set `html_export=True` in `save()`) that lets you visualize the pipeline and your metadata

-### Pipeline

-A pipeline is composed of steps each step should export the data by using export_tabular_data function which does the export in a standard way a step can be

-- a file: jupyter notebook
-- python file (in coming)
-- a python function (in coming)

-### Recommended steps

-You can set up any step you want.
-However, just like any tools there are good/bad and common ways to use it.

-The recommended way to use it is:

-1. Load
-    - Use a custom load function to load you raw datasets if needed
-    - Fix column names
-    - Fix values
-      - Except those for which you would like to test multiple methods that impacts ml models.
-    - Fix column types
-2. Merge
-    - Merge data from multiple sources
-3. Transform
-    - Pre-processing step along with most plots and analysis
-4. Feature engineering (step that is likely to see many iterations) \> *The output of this step goes into the model*
-    - Create features
-    - Fill missing values
-5. Model
-    - This step likely contains gridsearch and therefore output multiple resulting datasets
-    - Train model
-    - Evaluate model (or moved to a separate step)
-    - Save model
+## Best Practices:

-**Best Practices**: - Do not use `sf.reset` as part of your final code - In one step, export only to one path (except the version). meaning for one step only one combination of attrs and step_name - Do not set sub-dirs within the export (i.e. version folder is the last depth). if you need similar operation for different datasets, create pipelines
+- Do not use `sf.reset` as part of your final code
+- In one step, export only to one path (except the version). meaning for one step only one combination of attrs and step_name
+- Do not set sub-dirs within the export (i.e. version folder is the last depth). if you need similar operation for different datasets, create pipelines

-## Tests

-tests are run with pytest

-/! run from project root

-pytest

-Data flow tool that transform your notebooks and python files into pipeline steps by standardizing the data input / output. (for data science projects)

-Create clean data flow pipelines just by replacing you `pd.read_csv()` and `df.to_csv()` by `sf.load()` and `sf.save()`.